hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 #### Region Failure

-Terraform Enterprise is currently architected to provide high availability within a single Azure Region.
+Terraform Enterprise is currently designed to provide high availability within a single Azure Region.
 Using multiple Azure Regions will give you greater control over your recovery time in the event of a hard dependency failure on a regional Azure service.
 In this section, we’ll discuss